vsakel/ChatBot-Summarizer/README.md

 ### LLM Model

-We use GPT-4o mini, which is designed to balance performance with cost efficiency.
+We use **GPT-4o mini**, which is designed to balance performance with cost efficiency.
 It provides powerful AI solutions at a lower price point than the GPT-4o model.

 ### Integration Pipeline